 Ideally, the lines between all these battles and wars will blur as I continue to publish — as it becomes clearer that these experiences are ones we share, not ones that separate us.
 If I can manage this at all, you will see how our struggles can become elemental – and how we accomplish most when we stand together to fight our battles and to wage our wars.

 Thank you for visiting.
-I welcome you to express your responses in writing, after any post or on the comment page.
+I welcome you to express your responses in writing, after any post or on the Dialogs page.
 No, you do not need to agree with me to speak with me.
-I’m happy to listen to everyone, and I promise to respond thoughtfully to thoughtful comments.
+I’m happy to listen to everyone, and I promise to work hard to respond thoughtfully to thoughtful comments.